mpirun_chgm — run a MPIch/GM MPI program on a ParaStation MPI cluster

 existence of the environment variable PSI_NODES_SORT

-and the presence of the -sort
+and the presence of the -sort option, the order of

-the nodes within nodelist
+the nodes within nodelist might be

 relevant.